A Book Lover's Road Trip Guide to UK

 Aside from being a bibliophile’s paradise in general (acknowledged by UNESCO’s City of Literature title), Edinburgh has some very notable landmarks for Harry Potter fans.
 J.K.
 Rowling wrote the first chapters of the series at one of the city’s writing cafés, and fans speculate she drew inspiration for Diagon Alley from Edinburgh’s very own Victoria Street.

 Even if Harry Potter isn’t your thing, there are loads of amazing bookstores worth checking out.
-Also, if you’re in the area, don’t miss the Edinburgh International Book Festival, which is currently ongoing from August 9th until the 24th, 2025.
+Also, if you’re in the area, don’t miss the Edinburgh International Book Festival, which will run from Saturday, August 15 to Sunday, August 30, 2026.

 Address: Edinburgh, United Kingdom